visualinfomedia/saravanakumar/README.md

 Working at <a href="https://www.visualinfomedia.com/">Visual Infomedia </a>

-Completed latest web development & digital marketing projects <a href="https://www.ayurcentre.sg">www.ayurcentre.sg</a>, <a href="https://www.ayurkart.com">www.ayurkart.com</a>
+Successfully managed the coordination of the most recent web development and digital marketing projects in collaboration with the Visualinfomedia Team. <a href="https://www.ayurcentre.sg">www.ayurcentre.sg</a>, <a href="https://www.ayurkart.com">www.ayurkart.com</a>